amanuellperez/mcu/src/dev/README.md

-### WARNING: unstable library.
+# WARNING: unstable library.
 Some of the files may not compile.

 Drivers for some devices.

-Read the spanish description.
+Read the spanish description or look the directory `test`.

 TODO: write this in english xD